On the size of the singular set of minimizing harmonic maps: Trace theorems

 \subsection{A Counterexample}

-The above trace theorem does not hold with $W^{\frac{1}{2},2}$.
-Indeed, this follows essentially from a counterexample to Hardy-Sobolev inequality on bounded domains for $W^{\frac{1}{2},2}$ by Dyda \cite{Dyda-2004} (attributed to an idea by Bogdan).
-For an overview on available Hardy-Sobolev inequalities see also \cite{BC18}. \begin{lemma} There does \emph{not} exist a constant $C>0$ such that the following holds.
+The above trace theorem, part \eqref{eq:tracehalfspherecombined}, does not hold with $W^{\frac{1}{2},2}$.
+Indeed, this follows essentially from a counterexample to Hardy--Sobolev inequality on bounded domains for $W^{\frac{1}{2},2}$ by Dyda \cite{Dyda-2004} (attributed to an idea by Bogdan).
+For an overview on available Hardy--Sobolev inequalities see also \cite{BC18}. \begin{lemma} There does \emph{not} exist a constant $C>0$ such that the following holds.